Transfer of pension rights FAQs

 This is where you take your contributions from a national (or other non-EU institution) pension scheme and put them into the PSEUI.
 Pensions contributions you have made during your time working at any and all of the EU institutions are already in the PSEUI, it is a common scheme, you do not need to transfer them.

-No, you can leave those contributions where they are.
-You can get a rough estimate, or even go through the transfer-in process in order to see exactly how much those national contributions are worth in the PSEUI.
+No, you can leave those contributions where they are (see Q32, there may even be benefits to doing so).
+Initiate the transfer-in process in order to see exactly how much those national contributions are worth in the PSEUI.
 You have no obligation to proceed at this point.
 Note that if you choose not to do the transfer at this point and then change your mind and do it in the future the calculation is redone and the amount may well be lower than the original figure given.
+See also Q21: the conversion of the monetary value of your external contributions into PSEUI time uses your salary for the calculation: the higher your salary the lower the amount of PSEUI time you get for the same monetary value of contributions.

 Check what those contributions are worth where they are, will they entitle you to a pension elsewhere?
 It is possible to group contributions made in several Member States.